 The practice identified patients who may be in need of extra support.
-For example, patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
+For example, patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, alcohol consumption, and smoking cessation.
 Patients were signposted to the relevant service.

-The practice's uptake for the cervical screening programme was 89%, which was above the CCG average of 81% and the national average of 82%.
+The practice's uptake for the cervical screening programme was 77%, which was below the CCG and national averages of 82%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
 The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability, and they ensured a female sample taker was available.
-There were fail safe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.
+There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

 The practice also encouraged its patients to attend national screening programmes for breast and bowel cancer screening.
-The breast cancer screening rate for the past 36 months was 78% of the target population, which was in line with the CCG average of 78% and above the national average of 72%.
-Furthermore, the bowel cancer screening rate for the past 30 months was 66% of the target population, which was above the CCG average of 63% and the national average of 58%.
+The breast cancer screening rate for the past 36 months was 72% of the target population, which was in line with the CCG average of 74% and above the national average of 72%.
+Furthermore, the bowel cancer screening rate for the past 30 months was 54% of the target population, which was below the CCG average of 59% and the national average of 58%.

 Childhood immunisation rates for the vaccinations given were comparable to CCG and national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds in 2014/2015 ranged from 88% to 95% and five year olds from 90% to 94%.
+For example, childhood immunisation rates for the vaccinations given to under two year olds in 2014/2015 ranged from 90% to 96% and five year olds from 87% to 97%.

 Patients had access to appropriate health assessments and checks.
 These included health checks for new patients and NHS health checks for patients aged 40-74.
 Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.
-186 health checks had been undertaken in the past 12 months.